 ⚠️ Hiking and scrambling are inherently dangerous activities.
 Please read my Disclaimer. ⚠️

-Looking for a short trip to round off the long weekend – and recover from Centre Mountain – Andrew suggested we try, “Igneous Peak”, which is an unofficial summit located in Waterton on the connecting ridge between Mount Blakiston and Ruby Ridge.
+Looking for a short trip to round off the long weekend – and recover from Centre Mountain – Andrew suggested we try, “Igneous Peak”, which is an unofficial summit located in Waterton on the connecting ridge between Piinaquiium / Ahkoinimahstakoo (Mount Blakiston) and Ruby Ridge.
 Andrew had already ascended it twice this year, with the first being a solo trip back in March.
 As the weather was somewhat iffy and the wind annoyingly strong, an approach up a semi-sheltered drainage sounded perfect to me.

 For me, one of the most enjoyable aspects of this trip, was the approach along the drainage from Lineham Falls Trail.
 Not only were the colours spectacular, but it was the one of the most subtle, unassuming elevation gains that I’ve experienced.
 Indeed, I could hardly believe that we’d gained close to 600 m in elevation after leaving the trail with seemingly such little effort.
 You simply have to love those argillite staircases!

-The other plus, was taking the time to explore the east face of Mount Blakiston.
+The other plus, was taking the time to explore the southeast ridge of Piinaquiium / Ahkoinimahstakoo (Mount Blakiston).
 I know, I know… I’m sloth for never having ascended Blakiston or completing the Hawkins Horseshoe.
 Though in all fairness, that is not a trip that you want to do when the air is choked with wildfire smoke, which has been the case all summer.
-I am however, contemplating it for later this fall, especially after the terrific time we had on Blakiston’s east face.
+I am however, contemplating it for later this fall, especially after the terrific time we had on Blakiston’s southeast ridge.
 It may look terribly fierce from Ruby Ridge and even “Igneous Peak”, but the slope is way more relaxed that it lets on.
 If a beast of a limestone band had not stood in our way, I have a feeling we would’ve continued right to the summit.
-So much for a short trip! 😁
+So much for a short trip! 😁 EDIT: We returned in July 2022 and completed the Hawkins Horseshoe using the information from this trip.
+It worked perfectly!

 Perhaps the most shocking moment came after I had returned to Lethbridge and opened Google Earth, only to discover that this area of Blakiston had been labelled as, “Wrong Turn Ridge”.
 I’m not sure how things get named on Google Earth, but I’m guessing that over the years, parties ascending Blakiston have mistakenly used this route instead of venturing further down the Lineham Falls Trail to the second drainage which is Alan Kane’s recommended route.
 Though to be fair, ending up on this side of the mountain is not an unrecoverable error, as you could still get back on track quite easily.
 No matter.
 I’ve incorporated this presumably ‘locally-inspired’ name into the day’s narrative.